harrysolovay/state-mint/README.md

 - 🧛‍♂️ highly configurable data persistence with [session storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage), [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and/or [cookies](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie) on web, and [async storage](https://facebook.github.io/react-native/docs/asyncstorage) and/or [secure store](https://docs.expo.io/versions/latest/sdk/securestore) on React Native

-- 👂 subscription inference: components are intelligently subscribed to listen for changes in the stores they reference (or, you can specify subscriptions)
+- 👂 subscription inference: components are intelligently subscribed to listen for changes in the stores they reference (or, you can specify subscriptions the old-fashioned way)

-- 🎯 stores can directly access oneanother (easy side-effects)
+- 🎯 stores can directly access oneanother (easy to induce side-effects)

 - 🎩 store instances can be initialized and connected to components asynchronously • new stores will (with zero extra configuration) collect subscriptions from previously-initialized components that reference the new store

-- 😷 keep your state safe from direct mutation with a re-implemented, data-persisting setState, which can be used identically to React's Component.setState
+- 😷 keep your state safe from direct mutation with a re-implemented, data-persisting setState, which can be used identically to React's Component setState

 - 🎣 add lifecycle hooks to functional components with no additional HOC